· · ·

 Instructions

-- In large skillet, brown sausage over medium heat in butter.
+1. In a large skillet, brown sausage over medium heat in butter.

-- Sprinkle flour over sausage and stir into grease to make roux.
+2. Sprinkle all-purpose flour over sausage and stir into grease to make roux.

-- Slowly add milk and stir to thicken.
-Sprinkle with garlic powder and black pepper.
+3. Slowly add whole milk and stir to thicken.
+Sprinkle with garlic powder and freshly ground black pepper.
 Serve over warm biscuits.
 Serves 4.